Peter-Nguyen96/Analysis-of-Employee-Structure-and-Upcoming-Retirements/README.md

 ![fig2](https://user-images.githubusercontent.com/108313294/184569181-c0bf0bd7-a12c-4831-a6e5-f61a679c2f36.png)

 There should be enough retirement eligible employees ready to train employees eligible for mentorship as well as onboarding hires.
-By department the retiring members are broken down as follows.
+By department the retiring members are broken down as follows. (fig 3)

 ![fig3](https://user-images.githubusercontent.com/108313294/184569959-87f83122-2502-40ae-ae30-c3dde7f020ca.png)